 Lewis Shand Smith Biography

-Lewis Shand Smith was appointed Chief Executive and Chief Ombudsman of Ombudsman Services in 2009.
+Lewis Shand Smith was appointed Chief Executive and Chief Ombudsman of Ombudsman Services in 2009 and retired in 2019.
 Ombudsman Services is a not for profit organisation which resolves disputes in the energy, communications, property, and copyright licensing sectors, amongst others.
 Lewis was also the Chair of the Ombudsman Association.
 Previously he was the Crown appointed Deputy Ombudsman and a member of the Executive Board at the Scottish Public Services Ombudsman (SPSO).
 He is a priest in the Scottish Episcopal church and has served several congregations in Motherwell, Shetland and Dumfries.
 He was a Canon of St Andrew’s cathedral in Aberdeen.
 From 1990 to 1999 Lewis was a member of Shetland Islands Council, becoming Convener/Leader in 1994.
 He has served as a non-executive director or trustee with a number of companies and charities.
 He is a former Vice President of the Convention of Scottish Local Authorities, was a member of the Executive of the Scottish Constitutional Convention, and represented the UK on the European Committee of the Regions.